News & Updates

 Fitness Only/Swimming Only: An athlete can register for either fitness only or swimming only as described above.

-Wheelchair Football: The wheelchair football program is part of an organized football league.
-Tryouts are held in order to help make equitable teams.
-Participants play a regular season of games that lead up to the playoffs and are followed by the Bennett Bowl.
-Any child with a physical challenge is eligible to play, but all athletes must use an electric or manual wheelchair.
+Wheelchair Football: The wheelchair football program is a recreational program designed to expose participants to wheelchair football.
+Any participant with a physical challenge is eligible to play, but all athletes must use an electric or manual wheelchair.
 The Physically Challenged Sports and Recreation Program provides extra chairs for the ambulatory athlete.

 Wheelchair Basketball: Opportunities to participate, train and compete in wheelchair basketball are provided for all athletes with a permanent lower limb disability.
 Participants can practice in three levels of play: